 Finances or availability can make it difficult to afford or obtain quantities of fresh fruits and vegetables, alternative non-gluten grains, non-caffeinated and unsweetened juices or drinks, and the like - especially if they are organic.
 But it is important to eat as well and as wisely as you can, within your means.
 Planting a garden in which you can grow some of your own produce doesn’t hurt either!

-The Cortesia Quick Relief Liniment is composed of all organic or wild-crafted ingredients in a base of double-distilled organic Witch Hazel (86% pure witch hazel/ 14% alcohol) and Isopropyl Alcohol (91%).
-As noted earlier, many Witch Hazel products on the market actually contain very little Witch Hazel, being mostly alcohol.
+The Cortesia Quick Relief Spray is composed of all organic or wild-crafted ingredients in a base of double-distilled organic Witch Hazel (86% pure witch hazel/ 14% alcohol) and Isopropyl Alcohol (91%).
+As noted earlier, many Witch Hazel products on the market actually contain very little Witch Hazel, being mostly alcohol which can be very irritating to the skin.
 Our Witch Hazel is the highest quality available.
-Remember, the higher quality the base, the more effective the liniment.
+Remember, the higher quality the base, the more effective the spray.

 Witch Hazel base